TmmmmmR/keycloak-training/lab4/README.md

 You should now have a good idea of how a service can verify a token either by using the token introspection endpoint or by directly verifying the token if it is a JWT.

 ## Summary
-In this lab, you experienced first hand how to obtain access tokens using the OAuth 2.0 Authorization Code grant type.
-You learned how an admin can grant access to internal applications on behalf of a user, and how users themselves can grant access to third-party applications.
-You learned about various different techniques on how you can limit the access provided by a specific access token.
-Finally, you learned how a service can directly read and understand the contents of an access token issued by Keycloak, as it is using JWT-based tokens.
-You also learned how the token introspection endpoint can be leveraged to validate and discover information about an access token in a more standard and portable way.

 You should now have a basic understanding of OAuth 2.0 and how it can be used to secure your own applications.
 We will build on this knowledge later in the up-coming lab to get you ready to start securing all your applications with Keycloak.